spencertipping/nfu/README.md

 - `-s`, `--sum`: Takes a running total of the given numbers.
 - `-p`, `--plot`: Plots the input data as-is.
 You may need to reorder or slice fields to get gnuplot to work correctly.
+- `-P`, `--poll`: Takes an interval in seconds and a command, and runs the command forever, sleeping by the interval between runs.
+You can use this to generate a stream of data.